hbctraining/main/training_development.md

 ### 2. Setting a repo and proposed schedule
 Create a private repo in the [HBC GitHub account](https://github.com/hbctraining).
 Give it a meaningful workshop name and add description.
 Click the box to intialize the repo with a README file.
 To make this a **custom GitHub Pages HTML** (in the same format that all of our training materials are rendered) you will need to follow instructions outlined on [this page](https://github.com/hbctraining/main/blob/master/GitHub_pages/Pages_documentation.md#edit-pages-settings).

-Once the repo is set up, you will need to set up the README page.
+Once the repo is set up, you will need to **set up the workshop README page**.
 You may not have details for all sections, but it is good to set up a skeleton draft that you can always come back to you as you develop the workshop.
 The main headers include:

 * Title of workshop (H1)
 * A table with Audience, Computational skills required, and Duration